RemyElizabethJoseph/RemyElizabethJoseph/README.md

 ### Hi there 👋

 I am Remy Elizabeth Joseph from UK.
-I really enjoy learning new things and I am  currently learning Python and Data Science.
+I have a passion for learning new things and have recently completed a Data Science Bootcamp where I learned Python and different machine learning  techniques.

 <picture>
  <source media="(prefers-color-scheme: dark)" srcset="images/photo-dark.jpg">